Version 9 Beta Test Participant Information

 FEEDBACK AND SURVEYS

-Participants will be required to respond to surveys that will be sent from time to time, and to give general feedback on the WorkSchedule.Net v9 application.
+Participants may be required to respond to surveys that will be sent from time to time, and to give general feedback on the WorkSchedule.Net v9 application.
 Please use the home page in your beta company account to send bug reports, enhancement requests, and general feedback.
 You can expect no more than one survey per month, and no more than 20 questions per survey.

 Although you may use this in production, be aware that this service has not been fully tested.
 You could lose data, scheduled shifts could not appear to employees, pages may crash, downtime may occur for extended periods, etc. Do not use this service in production for any environment for which a failure of the WorkSchedule.Net application could result in damage of any kind to your organization or anyone.
+See the beta terms of service for more information.

-The WorkSchedule.Net Beta system may be brought down at random times and for extended periods for updates or to reconfigure servers, etc. If you are uptime sensitive, this beta application would not be advised for a production environment.
+The WorkSchedule.Net v9 Beta system may be brought down at random times and for extended periods for updates or to reconfigure servers, etc. If you are uptime sensitive, this beta application would not be advised for a production environment.

 Documentation for WorkSchedule.Net v9 is generally complete, although there are a few less critical areas not yet covered as of the beginning of this beta period.
 During the beta period documentation will be revised to accommodate changes, as well as to clarify more nuanced functionality and will extend to some additional topics.